 Examples of eligible and ineligible activities are provided on our STAR Eligibility page.
 If one of your employees requests approval for an event not listed as eligible or ineligible on this website, use our User Help & Suggestions form to submit the name, date, and a description of the event, and a link to the event’s web page (if it has one) for review by the Dean’s Office.

 If they meet other criteria for eligibility (i.e., they are designed to enhance skills and knowledge related to the employee’s job), activities like courses, workshops, conference sessions, and webinars receive STAR credit equivalent to the length of the professional development portions of the activity.
 Examples:

 - An employee completes an hourlong HR-sponsored workshop on software he uses at work.
 He has earned 1 hour of STAR credit.

-- An employee travels to an overnight conference; she attends three 2-hour sessions the first day and two 2-hour sessions the second day before returning home.
+- An employee travels to an overnight conference; she attends three 2-hour sessions on the first day and two 2-hour sessions on the second day before returning home.
 She has earned 10 hours of STAR credit.